-If you follow ‘What’s Your Grief’ you know we think artistic expression is a great way to deal with grief.
+If you follow ‘What’s Your Grief,’ you know we think that artistic expression is a great way to deal with grief.
 We specifically recommend using photography because it’s versatile, accessible, and easy to use on a basic level We’ve blogged about the many ways you can use photography to cope with grief, self-portraits as a means for self-expression, and photographing inspiration.

 For those of you who don’t feel comfortable with a camera, the suggestions found in these posts have probably been out of your comfort zone.
 Sure we say anyone can do it, but without a good camera and a little bit of know-how, do you really believe you will end up with decent pictures?
 Probably not!

 I think you should though, so today I’m going to give you a photography ‘how to’ on photographing symbols – symbols of hope, reminders, and mementos.
 I will show you a few approaches (with easy to moderate difficulty levels) using a symbol that reminds me of my mother, an acorn necklace.
 The images posted are straight out of the camera, no editing or Photoshop.

 Instagram is a free and easy way to enhance a photo taken on your smartphone by using one of Instagram’s many digital filters.
 Instagram also makes it easy for you to share your photos on social media.
 If you don’t want to register for Instagram, you can also try using the app VSCO.

 For this photo, I simply asked my daughter to wear the necklace and took a picture using my phone.
 After a few tries, I had a photo with no blur and good focus.
 I tried all the filters Instagram has to offer and finally settled on the one I liked the best.
 The filter I chose kept the focus on the acorn but blurred her face.
 You may not like any blur but I intentionally added it to subtly emphasize the necklace.